 So he makes these points.
 (1) Setting our mind on earthly things (That is, trying to make this world work.) will quickly descend into idolatry.
 He says, "Whose end is destruction, whose god is their belly (meaning, self-satisfaction), and whose glory is in their shame, and they set their mind on earthly things."
 It would become a god to them.
 It would pull those who would do such things away from the true God.

 (2) Our nation is heaven—the Kingdom of God.
 Remember that I mentioned Colossians 1, about being translated into the Kingdom of the Son of His love.
 We do not belong here.
 We are here, but this is not our country of origin.
 Abraham sought a city, a heavenly country; and so do we, because he was the father of the faithful.
 So we have no business getting involved in another nation's things—another nation's priorities, another nation's activities.
-That is treasonous at worst (meddling with another government), or at best it is a conflict of interest—because we are not of this world.
-We are not of this nation.
-We are of God.
+That is treasonous at worst (meddling with another government), or at best it is a conflict of interest—because we are not of t

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.